Hercules Grytpype-Thynne

 Grytpype-Thynne sometimes offers Neddie things instead of cigarettes, such as gorillas or pictures of Queen Victoria.
 Seagoon's usual response is "No I'm trying to give them up", "No, they hurt my throat", or "I've just put one out".
 This happened most notably in "Rommel's Treasure", "The Great International Christmas Pudding" and "Napoleon's Piano".

 Grytpype-Thynne often used the word "Charlie" (meaning a foolish or easily duped person) to refer to people (often Neddie Seagoon).
 His book of ideas for schemes, alphabetically ordered, reads, "A… B… C… Charlie."
 In another instance, in "The Jet-Propelled Guided NAAFI" Seagoon states that his name is not Charlie, to which Grytpype-Thynne responds, "I know, but for some reason I always think of you as Charlie".
 Having put one over on Seagoon, he and Moriarty would often break into song, singing "April in Pareess… We've found a Charlie".

 Sellers drew inspiration for the character from actor George Sanders; the script of "The Dreaded Batter-Pudding Hurler of Bexhill on Sea" has the stage direction "Sanders throughout" next to the first appearance of Grytpype-Thynne.

 In The Goon Show Scripts, published in 1972, it was posthumously revealed that Hercules Grytpype-Thynne was homosexual.
 The same authority also intimated that he was the half-brother of Willium "Mate" Cobblers, having the same mother, a certain "Vera Colin".

+In some of the early episodes, the "y" in "Thynne" was pronounced as a hard I.